uofdcomputerscience/github-startup-Tar-Telperien/README.md

 All that you're required to do for this assignment is to edit this README with a bit of information:

-* Your name
+* Your name: Amelia Brown
-* Your favorite programming language
+* Your favorite programming language: Ooh, tough one...honestly, maybe Swift, even though I don't know much of it yet
-* Your favorite text editor
+* Your favorite text editor: Easy because I've only ever used one: BBEdit.

 Also, upload a picture of you to the repo (to help me learn your name).